Category Archives : MISC. LESSONS

 ❒ Everything you would ask in traditional comprehension questions

-Students will answer questions correctly to win in a Last One Standing game-show-style game.
+Students will answer questions to review the chapter in this Movie Awards-style game.
+Answer the questions correctly and win that category.
 Everyone wins when they are learning and having fun!

 The games created are interactive, engaging, and varied to maintain student interest.
 Each game includes a different theme with different challenges.
 Some games have game-show quiz-style questions, while others are like mini breakout rooms.
 Even better, the games require no preparation for the teacher.
 Other than an internet connection, nothing else is required!
 Merely share the game link with students, and they’re off to work independently.
 The games also inform students of the correct answer to all questions, so they will learn the necessary information before moving on to subsequent material.